Quasar-Kim/332project/doc/code-level/design-doc.md

 ![image.png](images/scheduler-fibers.png)

 - Scheduler is composed of multiple concurrent fibers, allowing system to interact with remote workers efficiently.
-    - Scheduler fiber is a core fiber that 1) schedule and manage execution of jobs received from distributed program, and also 2) keeps track of states of workers.]
+    - Scheduler fiber is a core fiber that 1. schedule and manage execution of jobs received from distributed program, and also 2. keeps track of states of workers.
     - RPC server fiber provides RPC service to workers.
     - There are one RPC client fiber per worker.
 They perform RPC request to corresponding worker and report result back to scheduler fiber.
 - Fibers communicate usnig a queue.
 Each fibers are essentially a event loop that repeats dequeuing one message and do some work accoding to the message.